-After the elections for the Constituent Assembly the winning Islamist party Ennahda formed a coalition with the centre-left secular party Congress for the Republic (CPR) and the social-democratic Democratic Forum for Labour and Liberties (FDTL)/ Ettakatol.
+After the elections for the Constituent Assembly in OCtober 2011 the winning Islamist party Ennahda formed a coalition with the centre-left secular party Congress for the Republic (CPR) and the social-democratic Democratic Forum for Labour and Liberties (FDTL)/ Ettakatol.
 The coalition holds a comfortable 138 seats.
 Moncef Marzouki who lived in France after his party the CPR was banned by Ben Ali’s ruling Constitutional Democratic Rally (RCD), returned to Tunisia after the ouster of Ben Ali and was elected interim President on 12 December 2011.

 Political unrest troubled Tunisia in the first half of 2011 after a young man set himself on fire in Sidi Bouzid on 17 December 2010.
 The frustration of the man concerning the high unemployment rate, living conditions, the economic situation and annoyance with the ruling elite was shared by many Tunisians.
 Demonstrations occurred around the country for weeks and resulted in the ouster of President Ben Ali on 14 January 2011.
 Fouad Mebezaa, the speaker of the Tunisian parliament, was sworn in as the country's interim president on January 15th.
 On the 17th of January a new government was formed by Prime Minister Mohammed Ghannouchi.
 A day later three ministers stepped down denouncing the new administration as a betrayal, since the government included several ministers from the former ruling party, the RCD.
 It is said that over 78 people were killed since the start of the Tunisian uprising.